pwnwriter/wood/content/blog/metislinux.md

 resources, and tools are free for you to use and build upon.
 Feel free to fork it, learn from it, or create something new.

-To everyone involved in Metislinux—whether you contributed code, reported bugs, shared feedback, or simply used it—thank you!
+To everyone involved in Metislinux; whether you contributed code, reported bugs, shared feedback, or simply used it—thank you!
 Your support has been invaluable, and I couldn’t have achieved this without you.